PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Translation units
   Part of a program that can be separately compiled.
 Individual source, or header, files.

+Tuple
+  A container that allows grouping of multiple values of potentially different types into a single object.

 Type
  A type defines the proper use of a name or an expression.